-Several users have reported an issue in which they are having problems with iMessage not activating.
-Users say they are getting this message Waiting for activation… and after a while, users get this message Activation unsuccessful.
+They’re all getting this message Waiting for activation… and after a while, users get this message Activation unsuccessful.
 Turn on iMessage to try again.

-It has also been reported that this issue also occurs with FaceTime.
-And you may see a slightly different message on your device, depending on the iOS version
+You may see a slightly different message on your device, depending on the iOS version

 When activating iMessage or FaceTime, look for one of these messages

 - Could not sign in, please check your network connection

 - 2 How Do I Activate iMessage or FaceTime?